 Season liberally with salt just before cooking

-Season the beef all over with kosher salt, and not just the bottom and top, but also the sides.
+Season the boneless ribeye steaks all over with kosher salt, and not just the bottom and top, but also the sides of the steak.

 As a guide, I do 3/4 tsp of kosher salt for each 1-lb ribeye.